georgeroubie/CSS-Style-Guide/README.md

 ## Prefix

-* For the best possible browser support, you should prefix css properties with `-webkit-`, `-moz-`, `-ms-` and `-o-`.
+* For the best possible browser support, you should prefix css properties with `-webkit-`, `-moz-`, `-ms-` and `-o-`, when it's necessary.
 The declaration's value must lines up vertically for easy multi-line editing.

 ```scss
 // Example